Dandush03/Microvers-RoR-Capstone/README.md

 Check out the page at this [live link](https://dl-cultures.herokuapp.com/)

-> This Website could be access with the fallowing credentials:
+> This Website could be accessed with the following credentials:

 > User: admin